Bull Terrier vs Miniature Bull Terrier

 There are several advantages of having a Bull Terrier:

-Some disadvantage of having a Bull Terrier:
+Some disadvantages of having a Bull Terrier:

 Both Bull Terriers and Mini Bull Terriers are simply heart stealers!
 They both are lovely, friendly dogs, who adore human companionship.